LLNL/maestrowf/docs/source/hello_world.rst

 .. note:: The `description` block is a required section in every study and has two required keys: name, and description.
 You may add other keys to the description section, but Maestro will not check for them.

 Next we will add the `env` section.
 This section isn't required, but in this case, we want to stash all study workspaces in a common directory.
 The `env` section can contain a section named `variables`, which can contain a variable named `OUTPUT_PATH`.
 Maestro recognizes `OUTPUT_PATH` as a keyword and we can use it to have Maestro create new workspaces for this study in a single place.
-In this case, we want to create the path `./sample_output/hello_world` to collect all "hello world" studies.
+In this case, we want to create the path `./sample_output/hello_world` to collect all "Hello World" studies.
 To do that, add the `env` section as follows to the specification:

 .. code-block:: yaml
     :linenos: